kindo-tk/virtual_assistant/README.md

 2. Wait for the wake word "Pogo" to activate the assistant.
 3. Give voice commands to perform various tasks.
 4. To exit give stop as command.

+## Note

+1. **API Keys:**
+   - Please use your own API keys for the news and weather APIs.
+Replace the placeholders in the code with your own API keys to access these services.

+2. **Speech Recognition:**
+   - Sometimes the assistant may have difficulty recognizing speech accurately.
+If you encounter recognition issues, try speaking clearly and ensure there is minimal background noise.
+Additionally, you can adjust the microphone settings for better recognition.

 ## Contributing